testuser177/EKS-Cluster/README.md

 ![](https://res.cloudinary.com/dljvrtsnk/image/upload/v1714390176/azqnrdckq9rrtqcnx55z.png)
 3. On the Specify stack details page, enter the following parameters accordingly, and then choose Next:

-   - Stack name: Enter ‘eks-cluster-stack’ for your AWS CloudFormation stack.
+   - Stack name: Enter **eks-cluster-stack** for your AWS CloudFormation stack.

-   - ClusterName: Enter ‘demo-eks’ as name that you used when you created your Amazon EKS cluster.
+   - ClusterName: Enter **demo-eks** as name that you used when you created your Amazon EKS cluster.
 This name must be the same as the cluster name or your nodes can’t join the cluster.

    - ClusterControlPlaneSecurityGroup: Choose the security group of the cluster control plane.

-   - NodeGroupName: Enter ‘eks-demo-node’ for your node group.
+   - NodeGroupName: Enter **eks-demo-node** for your node group.
 ![](https://res.cloudinary.com/dljvrtsnk/image/upload/v1714390327/gnodiuipvzkpqzouevex.png)
    - NodeImageIdSSMParam: Pre-populated with the Amazon EC2 Systems Manager parameter of a recent Amazon EKS optimized AMI for a variable Kubernetes version.
 If you want to use version 1.29, you can update the field to /aws/service/eks/optimized-ami/1.29/amazon-linux-2/recommended/image_id